-- 5.1 Where an animal is not a trained guide dog and it is not readily apparent that the animal is a service animal, the school staff member may ask the person using the service animal for a document from a regulated health professional confirming that the animal is needed because of a disability.
-The document does not need to identify the disability, why the animal is needed or how it is used. - 5.2 Where the person using the service animal regularly attends the school, the Principal may request to keep a copy of the document on file but only as long as required by the circumstances.
+- 8. Where an animal is not a trained guide dog and it is not readily apparent that the animal is a service animal, the school staff member may ask the person using the service animal for a document from a regulated health professional confirming that the animal is needed because of a disability.
+The document does not need to identify the disability, why the animal is needed or how it is used. - 9.
+Where the person using the service animal regularly attends the school, the Principal may request to keep a copy of the document on file but only as long as required by the circumstances.
 Alternatively, the person using the service animal may be asked to bring a document with them on occasions when they visit the premises.
-The Principal shall preserve the confidentiality of the document and information contained in the document, and shall not use or disclose the document or information except as provided for in the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
-1990, cM56, or as otherwise required by law.
+The Principal shall preserve the confidentiality of the document and information contadocument, and shall not use or disclose the document or information provided for in the Municipal Freedom of Information and Protection of R.S.O.
+1990, cM56, or as otherwise required by law. n except as Page 3 of 3